khumbulani9/Food-Feeder/README.md

 * [Link to the Site] [https://khumbulani9.github.io/Food-Feeder/]
 * [Credits](#credits)
 * [License](#license)

+# Food-Feeder
+With your team, you'll conceive and execute a design that solves a real-world problem by integrating data received from multiple server-side API requests.
+You'll also learn about agile development methodologies to help you work collaboratively.
+You'll implement feature and bug fixes using Git branch workflow and pull requests.

 ## Description
 With your team, you'll conceive and execute a design that solves a real-world problem by integrating data received from multiple server-side API requests.
 You'll also learn about agile development methodologies to help you work collaboratively.
 You'll implement feature and bug fixes using Git branch workflow and pull requests.